 Legislative Intent.
-The bill would state that it was the intent of the legislature that local governmental units subject to the provisions of the act would be required to follow all state statutes that related to condemnation of property, and would also be subject to the provisions of the Open Meetings Act.
+The bill would state that it was the intent of the legislature that local governmental units subject to the provisions of the act would be required to follow all state statutes that related to condemnation of property, and would also state that they would be subject to the provisions of the Open Meetings Act.

 Renaissance Zone Review Board.
 Currently, the act specifies that the Renaissance Zone Review Board consists of the following members, or their designees: the director of the Department of Management and Budget, the chief executive officer of the Michigan Jobs Commission, and the state treasurer.
-House Bill 4733 would replace membership on the board with the board of the Michigan Strategic Fund.
+House Bill 4733 would replace that designated membership with the board of the Michigan Strategic Fund.

 New Renaissance Zones.
-The bill would allow up to nine new renaissance zones to be established.
+The bill would allow up to nine new renaissance zones to be established, excluding zones established on land containing military bases and zones that were on public land adjacent to these.
 Under the bill, no more than six of these could be located in urban areas, and up to four could be located in rural areas.
 If any part of a renaissance zone was located within an urban area, the entire zone would be considered "urban" for the purpose of determining whether a renaissance zone was located in an urban or rural area.
-In addition, the board of the Michigan Strategic Fund could designate up to five additional renaissance zones within the state in cities, villages, or townships, if that city, village, or township consented to the creation of a renaissance zone within its The bill would specify that the boundaries. designation of renaissance zone status would be effective on January 1st of the year following designation.
+In addition, the board of the Michigan Strategic Fund could designate up to five additional renaissance zones within one or more cities, villages, or townships, if that city, village, or township consented to the creation of a renaissance zone within its boundaries.